openplans/history-of/README.md

-# Help tell the story of OpenPlans!
+# History of OpenPlans, Volume I

-This history is a work in progress.
+History is a work in progress.

+## Help tell the story of OpenPlans!

 [Submit a pull request](https://help.github.com/articles/creating-a-pull-request/) to share your updates, or [add an issue](https://github.com/openplans/history-of/issues).

+All accepted pull requests submitted before Jan 29th will earn the submitter an OpenPlans t-shirt!

 New contributions go in `_posts/`, formatted [with Markdown](https://help.github.com/articles/github-flavored-markdown/), with filenames like `YYYY-MM-DD-title.md`.